Advanced Flow Cytometry

 Registration for Non-Degree education student to take courses.

 Dr. Sue McQuiston’s experience in flow cytometry started in the Lab for Cell Analysis at the University of California San Francisco in 1989.
 Her subsequent work in the UCSF Transplant lab led to the first offering of the flow cytometry crossmatch on demand 24/7.
 During her graduate work in 1993, Dr. McQuiston worked with the first group to verify expression of TNF Receptors on human cells via flow cytometry.
 As a flow cytometry specialist for Avigen, Inc., she worked with stem cell transduction using viral gene therapy vectors.
 She returned to UCSF in 2003 to supervise the Flow Cytometry Section of the Cytometry Core Facility.
-Dr. McQuiston joined the faculty at the Biomedical Laboratory Diagnostics Program in May 2009 and has incorporated flow cytometry into all levels of undergraduate teaching.
-She also teaches and develops courses in flow cytometry at the graduate level.
+Dr. McQuiston joined the faculty at the Biomedical Laboratory Diagnostics Program in May 2009 and has incorporated flow cytometry into all levels of undergraduate teaching and has developed graduate level flow cytometry courses.
+She is also a member of the advisory board for the MSU Flow Core Facility.

 Need More Information?